Peer Review Process

 Each time the journal completes an evaluation cycle ¾usually involving two or three reviewers for each manuscript¾, the editor reads, consolidates, and submits the concepts with a verdict on likely acceptance or rejection.
 The consolidated concept can suggest slight modifications, deep modifications, and approval without modifications or rejection.

-There is an instrument for evaluating the articles in which it is stipulated: the scale of assessment, the minimum passing score, the typology of the articles (i.e. research, review, discussion), aspects of content and aspects of format with their respective criteria assessment and scoring ranges.
+There is an instrument for evaluating the articles in which it is stipulated: the scale of assessment, the minimum passing score, the typology of the articles (i.e. research, review, discussion), aspects of content and aspects of form with their respective criteria assessment and scoring ranges.

 The reviewer has the possibility to accept, reject or approve the article with modifications.
 The journal ensures the confidentiality of the names of the reviewers and the partial and total results of the evaluation.